-I have a unique 39+ year career first as a visiting faculty, then in the commercial computer industry, followed by federally funded research and development center experience and then as program director in the government before joining academia full time as a tenured professor in 2004.
+I have a unique 40 year career (since August 1980) first as a visiting faculty, then in the commercial computer industry, followed by federally funded research and development center experience and then as program director in the government before joining academia full time as a tenured professor in 2004.
 I joined The University of Texas at Dallas (UTD) as a Professor of Computer Science and Director of the Cyber Security Research Center.
-Between 2010 and 2019 I have been the Louis Beecherl Jr. Distinguished Professor of Computer Science and the Executive Director of the Cyber Security Research and Education Institute (CSI) at UTD.
-Since 2019, in addition to the Executive Director of CSI, I am the prestigous Founders Chair Professor of Computer Science and the Co-Director of the Center for Women in Cyber Security as well as Women in Data Science.
+Between 2010 and 2019 I have been the Louis Beecherl Jr. Distinguished Professor of Computer Science and the Founding Executive Director of the Cyber Security Research and Education Institute (CSDI) at UTD which also includes Data Science Research and Education activities.
+Since 2019, in addition to the Executive Director of CSI, I am the prestigous Founders Chair Professor of Computer Science and the Co-Director of the Centers for Women in Data Science and Women in Cyber Security.
 I am also a Visiting Senior Research Fellow in the Department of Informatics at Kings College University of London, England 2015-Present and a 2017-2018 Cyber Security Policy Fellow at the New America Foundation.
-My research interests since 1985 have been at the intersection of Cyber Security and Data Science/Artificial Intelligence including as they relate to policy and governance and my mission is to engage women in cyber security and data science research and education.
+My research interests since 1985 have been at the intersection of Cyber Security and Data Science/Artificial Intelligence including as they relate to policy and governance as well as applications of data science in a variety of areas (e.g., political sciences, counter-terrorism, process control, and healthcare) and my mission is to engage women in cyber security and data science research and education.

 Prior to joining UTD, I spent 24 years in the commercial industry (Honeywell, Control Data Corporation), and at MITRE Corporation and the National Science Foundation as IPA.
 During this time I also worked as visiting faculty and/or adjunct faculty at the New Mexico Institute of Technology, University of Minnesota (member of the graduate faculty) and Boston University.
 I was an instructor at AFCEA (Armed Forces Communications and Electronics Association) Professional Development Center between 1998 and 2013.